doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

    <?php

-   // setup our document source with selector "u"
+   // setup our document source with alias "u"
    $qb->from('Blog\User', 'u');

    // where name is "daniel"